Georgian wine PDO

 • Color: pale straw to light gold

-• Aroma: green apple, quince, white flowers, and mineral hints
+• Aroma: green apple, quince, white flowers, and light mineral notes

-• Taste: medium-bodied, bright acidity, lightly floral, dry finish
+• Taste: medium-bodied, lively acidity, gently rounded texture, dry finish

 Taste profile